European startups applaud Commission plan to rethink stock options – TechCrunch

 “We are pleased to see the European Commission recognise the contribution that startups make to Europe and its citizens, and pursue a pan-European policy initiative to support this growing sector,” he added in a statement.
 “For too long, the focus in Europe has been on taming US tech giants.
 Today’s announcement confirms Europe’s ambition to create its own champions.”

 EU startup advocacy member association, Allied for Startups, is another signatory to the letter.
-And in an additional response it broadly welcomed the Commission’s SME strategy — while pressing for a strong focus on startups as independent actors in the implementation of the strategy, rather than as a sub category of SMEs.
+And in an additional response, it broadly welcomed the Commission’s SME strategy — while pressing for a strong focus on startups as independent actors in the implementation of the strategy, rather than as a sub-category of SMEs.

-“The talent-focus of the proposed Startup Nation Standard has significant potential for startup ecosystems, since access to talent is still a bottleneck for startups in Europe.” said Benedikt Blomeyer, the lobby group’s director of EU policy, in a statement.
+“The talent-focus of the proposed Startup Nation Standard has significant potential for startup ecosystems, since access to talent is still a bottleneck for startups in Europe,” said Benedikt Blomeyer, the lobby group’s director of EU policy, in a statement.

 “Through the SME strategy, we are pleased to see concrete measures such as better startup visas and improved employee stock options on the table.
 Allied for Startups has repeatedly called for both measures over the past years.”